-The next three visualization layout types each look quite different, but all function in very similar ways.

-The Model Linkages view, shown in Figure 43, consists of an interactive diagram that depicts the various links that interconnect different parts of the economy in the REMI model.
+Figure 56: Results - Key Results Mode II The next four visualization layout types each look quite different, but all function in very similar ways.
+The Model Linkages view, shown in Figure 57, consists of an interactive diagram that depicts the various links that interconnect different parts of the economy in the REMI model.
 Any of the outer or inner blocks of the diagram, when clicked, will bring forward a group of related results tables.
 Other result categories use tile and list layout modes.
 These two organizational modes simply contain a list of concepts, hierarchically structured in the case of list mode, where each concept has its own tile or list item that links to the corresponding result table.
-Examples of these two modes are displayed in Figure 44 and Figure 45.
+Examples of these two modes are displayed in Figure 58 and Figure 59.
 Model Linkages, tile mode, and list mode share similar functionality once you have selected a concept for viewing of its results.
-Depicted in

-Figure 46, you can see that the selected result table is shown by itself as part of a tabbed view.
+Depicted in Figure 60, you can see that the selected result table is shown by itself as part of a tabbed view.
 The tab bar along the top of the visualization area allows for quickly switching to view any of the other tables included in the same model block, tile group, or list section.
 The tab bar can be scrolled left and right using the respective on-screen arrow buttons.
 To go back to the starting view, use the back button on the top left.
 There is also a row mode which can show multiple rows of visualizations with multiple visualizations on each row.

-The fifth and final layout used on the results screen is row mode that is used on the customizable Favorites section of the results.
-As shown in Figure 47, tables and visualizations appear to the right of their group name and description.
+The fifth layout used on the results screen is row mode that is used on the customizable Favorites section of the results.
+As shown in Figure 61, tables and visualizations appear to the right of their group name and description.
 To enlarge a visualization for further viewing, click the button with four direction arrows on the top right corner of any visualization.
 You can shrink the visualization to return to the rest of the rows view by clicking the top right button again.
+The sixth and final, which is visible in Figure 62, is the gallery mode.
+In gallery mode, one visualization takes up the majority of the space on the screen and the remaining visualizations belonging to the same group are previewed on a scrolling list of tiles on the right-hand side of the screen.
+This tile list can be scrolled up and down by dragging with the mouse, using the mouse wheel, or by hovering the mouse near the top-most or bottom-most tile and clicking on the arrow buttons that appear.
+Clicking on any preview tile will slide that visualization into the central, focused view.

-Figure 43: Results - Model Linkages
+Figure 57: Results - Model Linkages

-Figure 44: Results - Tile Mode
+Figure 58: Results - Tile Mode

-Figure 45: Results - List Mode
+Figure 59: Results - List Mode

-Figure 46: Results - Tabbed View
+Figure 60: Results - Tabbed View

-Figure 47: Results - Rows View
+Figure 61: Results - Rows View